fatTimmy/mplapp/README.rst

-mplkit
+mplapp
 ======

-A GUI toolkit for creating a small set of widgets using Matplotlib.
-It mostly aims at providing widget layout with horizontal and vertical boxes and should have the same look and feel, as well as API, regardless of the Matplotlib backend in use.
+An GUI toolkit for creating interactive applications with a set of GUI neutral widgets implemented with Matplotlib artists.

 Widgets
 =======